 Her work examines manifestations of consumption and cultural appropriation in touristic transactions between mestizos and Indigenous people in Mexico.
 Her primary investment is in unraveling how the trauma of rape from the Spanish Conquest informs the mestiza/o desire to tour and inhabit indigenous communities.
 She is currently working on Mestiza/o Melancholia and the Legacy of Conquest in Michoacán, a book which offers an ethnographic analysis of the Days of the Dead and the Virgin of Guadalupe pilgrimages in Mexico to examine how ‘going native’ or ‘playing Indian’ functions in Mexico.
 Prioritizing P’urhepecha critiques of cultural commodification, Dr. Spears-Rico’s conceptualization of ‘mestizo melancholia’ explores acts of mestiza/o mourning and appropriation to analyze mestizo-Indigenous power relations and to denude the technologies of mestizaje.
 She authored “Decolonial P’urhepecha Maternalista Motherwork as Pedagogy,” in The Chicana Motherwork Anthology and “In the Time of War and Hashtags: Rehumanizing Indigeneity in the Digital Landscape” in Indigenous Interfaces: Spaces, Technology and Social Networks in Mexico and Central America both published in 2019 by the University of Arizona Press.
 Recent scholarship can be found in Transnational Perspectives on Ana Castillo (University of Pittsburg Press, 2021) and in Dancing With Life: Recontextualizing Mexican Masks (University of Texas Press, 2023).

 Dr. Spears-Rico takes pride in her public scholarship and public pedagogy.
 She has offered her expertise and commentary to prominent Native, Indigenous and Latinx media, including Native America Calling, Indigeneity Rising, NDN Collective Stories and Latinx Talk.
 She has also written for, been interviewed and featured on the Dallas Morning News, WCCO News, the Santa Maria Times, Sahan Journal and the Berkeley Daily Planet among others.
 Locally, her scholarship has been showcased by the Minnesota Humanities Center and the Minnesota Historical Society.
 She has also worked on developing curriculum and training high school teachers with the Minneapolis Public Schools' Ethnic Studies Initiative.
+In 2022, she joined the Advisory Board for the Center for Holocaust and Genocide Studies at the University of Minnesota.
+In 2023, her leadership, expertise, and lobbying were instrumental for the inclusion of the history of Indigenous genocide in the language of SF 2442 Holocaust Education mandate in Minnesota.
+This policy measure passed and became the first piece of legislation in the country to mandate that curriculum and teaching on the Indigenous genocide of the Americas be included in a Genocide Education mandate.

 Dr. Spears-Rico is also a cultural worker and poet.
 Her poetry has been published in various anthologies including; Sing: Poetry from the Indigenous Americas (University of Arizona Press, 2011), Love Rise Up: poems of social justice, protest, and hope (Benu Press, 2012) and will also be in the forthcoming Critical Latinx Indigeneities Anthology.
 Her poetry has been published in the journals Agenda Empowering Women for Gender Equity (2019), Ethnic Studies Review (2021), Chiricú Journal: Latina/o Literatures, Arts and Cultures and Feminist Anthropology (2022).
 Her poetry has been featured at the DeYoung Museum, the Palace of Fine Arts in Mexico City, Galeria de la Raza, MACLA (Movimiento de Arte y Culturas Latinoamericanas), the Northwest Museum of Arts and Culture and the Metropolitan Museum of New York.
 Locally, her creative work has been showcased at Intermedia Arts, the Loft Literary Center, the Ordway Theater, Indigenous Roots Cultural Center and the Minneapolis Institute of the Arts.
 She was a winner in Saint Paul's Sidewalk Poetry contest of 2021.
 In 2022, she was a finalist for the Bougainvillea Poetry Prize and was one of ten Indigenous artists in North America to be awarded the Radical Imagination Grant by the NDN Collective.
-Her first collection of poetry Deer Hide Elegies is forthcoming with FlowerSong Press in 2023.
+Her first collection of poetry Deer Hide Elegies is forthcoming with FlowerSong Press.

 Educational Background & Specialties